Technical Report : ContikiMAC vs X-MAC performance analysis: Methodology

 \section{Methodology}

-The objective of this paper is to understand why ContikiMAC performs better than X-MAC while it uses a mechanism which seems a priori less bandwidth efficient.
-As shown in Section~\ref{sec:background}, the main differences between ContikiMAC and X-MAC are in the frame transmission and node wake-up procedures.

 This section describes the methodology used to compare ContikiMAC and X-MAC.
-We want to understand which difference or combination of differences brings the better results.
+We aim to better understand the mechanisms or the combination of mechanisms used in ContikiMAC's transmission and wake-up procedures.
 To reach this objective we use the X-MAC protocol as a baseline.
 In addition to the genuine X-MAC protocol, we also consider enhanced versions of X-MAC that include a CCA based collisions avoidance mechanism and a phaselock mechanism similar to ContikiMAC.
+We then compare the performance of these different versions in the same scenarii.